Your Cart

 • Monitor Your Health: Schedule your well-visit yearly.
 Even if you feel fine, a yearly visit allows you to connect with your doctor or nurse.
 It’s your time to get important screenings and discuss your health habits, family history, and future plans for your health.
 It also gives your Health Care Provider (HCP) the chance to identify problems early, when they are the easiest to treat.

 • Supplement Your Nutrition: When you take supplements, ensure that your body gets enough essential nutrients to maintain or improve your health.
 For example, curcumin, the active component of turmeric, is one of the most promising ingredients for promoting health inflammation response.
 Even taking supplements that support our bones as we age, helps the cartilage surrounding our bones that naturally wear out.
-Some of our featured supplements specialized in this exact area including Cartiflex, Cartiquil, or Cartilast.
+Some of our featured supplements specialized in this exact area including Cartiflex.
 They directly improve joint flexibility and mobility as well as help cushion and lubricate joints.

 • Make Some “Me Time”: Life gets busy.
 It’s time we put ourselves on our to-do lists.
 Carve out time for yourself every day — even if it’s only for a few minutes.
 Do something you enjoy or that feels relaxing and satisfying.
 Maybe it’s meditating, or a crossword puzzle, or a cup of tea.
 Do what makes you feel good.